Kanban-Zai/kanban-zai-version-1.0/core.md

 Kanban-Zai is an interpretation and implementation of collaborative game theory.
 By implementing Kanban-Zai you choose to VALUE objectivity, predictability and trust.

-The core implementation comprises 3 elements and all can be extended.
+The core implementation comprises 4 elements and all can be extended.
 * Rational Trust Model
 * Rational Player Models
+* Rational Outcome Models
 * Referral Chain.

 At the end of the day Kanban-Zai is an idea.
 A way for humans to collaborate.
 It should be viewed as a heuristic